Our School Rules and Regulations

 4.3 Boys must be neat in appearance and clean-shaven.
 Facial hair is not allowed.

 4.4 Boys’ hair should be short, properly combed and sloped at the sides and the rear.
 Hair should not touch the ears and the collar.
-The fringe should not fall on the forehead or touch the eyebrows.
+The fringe should not touch the eyebrows.

 4.5 For girls, hair should be simply styled and kept tidy at all times.
-The fringe should not fall on the forehead or touch the eyebrows.
-Long fringe must be neatly clipped.
+The fringe should not touch the eyebrows.
+Long fringes must be neatly clipped.

 4.6 For girls with hair touching or below the shoulder, the hair must be tied up neatly.

-4.7 Hair accessories e.g. hair bands, ribbons and hair clips should only be in black or dark blue.5.
-Fingernails
+4.7 Hair accessories e.g. hair bands, ribbons and hair clips should only be in black or dark blue.

 5.1 For hygiene reasons, fingernails must be kept short and clean.

-5.2 No nail polish or strengthener should be applied to fingernails.6.
-Jewellery
+5.2 No nail polish or strengthener should be applied to fingernails.

 6.1 Girls may wear plain and simple stud earrings.
 Multiple earrings are not allowed.

-6.2 No other jewellery and any form of adornment is to be worn in school.7.
-Others
+6.2 No other jewellery and any form of adornment is to be worn in school.

 1. General Conduct